rusio/testable-services/README.md

 Achieving Testability at the Component Level
 ============================================

-The key idea is to design the internal components within a service in a way, that the service becomes testable at component level.
+The key idea is to design the internal components within a service in such a way, that the service becomes testable at component level.

 This is achieved by splitting up the logic into a core component and multiple peripheral components and by utilizing dependency inversion.